KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 > **tl;dr:** SVG filter regions are (often) tied to the elements to which the filter is applied.
 SC filter regions are tied to the Cell on which their effects appear.

 While it may seem sensible to limit the area over which a filter effect gets applied, to minimize the calculation effort, the current SC approach - paradoxically - doesn't seem to significantly damage filter performance.
+This can be seen in test demo [Canvas-007](../../demo/canvas-007.html).

 #### External caching using the SC workstore
 The SC `workstore` is a keyed object used for longer-term caching of generated data.
 Like the SC library and the filter engine itself, only one `workstore` object exists in the SC environment, instantiated at the same time as those other objects during page initialization.